danielegirardi/lpdid/README.md

 Dube, Girardi, Jorda' and Taylor (2023) propose a local projections approach to difference-in-differences event studies - LP-DiD.

-This repository contains two STATA do files that implement the LP-DiD estimator in simulated datasets.
+This repository contains three STATA do files that implement the LP-DiD estimator in simulated datasets.

 The first two examples illustrate the case of binary, staggered and absorbing treatment, when only not yet treated units are used as controls: